About the

 Members

-Members and deputy members of the SBCC are appointed by the Governor of South Australia for a three-year term.
-The current term commenced on 14 November 2020 and concludes on 13 November 2023.
-It is the sixth term of the Committee appointed by the Governor.
+Members of the SBCC and Deputies to the Member are appointed by the Governor of South Australia for a three-year term (or the remainder thereof).
+The current term, which commenced on 14 November 2023 and concludes on 13 November 2026, is the seventh term of the Committee appointed by the Governor.

 Attorney-General's Department - Aboriginal Affairs and Reconciliation